 Eye tracking is used by linguistic researchers to investigate human language development, language skills, and reading behavior.
 It is particularly useful in studies involving children who cannot yet speak and are still developing motor and other such skills.

-In language processing, eye movements are closely linked to the current focus of attention, eye tracking thereby providing valuable input in linguistic research.
+In language processing, eye movements are closely linked to the current focus of attention.
 Linguistic abilities are assessed by tracking and recording eye movements in response to predetermined verbal and visual stimuli.

 Experimental eye tracking data is obtained to investigate topics such as: